gholler-sopra/hydrator-plugins/transform-plugins/docs/UnionSplitter-splittertransform.md

 Properties
 ----------

+The following pointers describe the fields as displayed in the accelerator properties dialog box.

-**unionField:** The union field to split on.
+**unionField:** Select the union field to split on.
 The schema for the field must be a union of supported schemas.
 All schemas except maps, arrays, unions, and enums are supported.
 Note that nulls are supported, which means all nulls will get sent to the 'null' port.

-**modifySchema:** Whether to modify the output schema to remove the union.
+**modifySchema:** Select one of the options between 'True' and 'False' depending on whether you want to modify the output schema to remove the union.
 For example, suppose the field 'x' is a union of int and long.
 If modifySchema is true, the schema for field 'x' will be just an int for the 'int' port and just a long for the 'long' port.
 If modifySchema is false, the output schema for each port will be the same as the input schema.
-Defaults to true.
+The default selection is 'true'.

 Example